 Normally, Office will open downloaded files in protected view.
 Protected view ensures that macros are not activated.
 However, when you activate editing, you will allow the macro to be turned on.

-One step towards the part of safe internet browsing is the implementation of an Internet Usage Policy.
+One step towards the part of safe internet browsing is the implementation of an Acceptable Use Policy.
 This provides your team with rules and guidelines about the appropriate usage of the organisation’s equipment, network, and internet.
 This could be part of the more general set of guidelines for IT.
 This will help the team and organisation.
 Everybody will be aware that certain types of browsing or downloading of files is prohibited.
 The policy will create clear guidelines on what is allowed on the internet.

 However, it is important to highlight that a policy can easily be forgotten and collect dust in the drawer.
 To avoid this, remember to review the policy regularly to ensure that it is meeting the needs of the organisation and communicating the importance of the policy to your team.

 On one hand, browsing the internet is a vital tool in most people’s workflows.
 On the other hand, we must be aware of the risks involved.
-An Internet Usage Policy and frequently updating your systems is a good start.
+An Acceptable Use Policy and frequently updating your systems is a good start.
 But surfing is a vast jungle and it requires that we are very aware of all the known and unknown scenarios where your team can accidentally open the door to cybercriminals.
 So how do you make sure that safe surfing is something that stays on the everybody’s agenda?

 One way of creating awareness is with continuous learning.
 By teaching your team about cybersecurity and safe surfing, you can get everyone on the same page about how to avoid risks when browsing the internet.
 You can also create a forum for your team, where they can share their experiences and help their colleagues avoid the cybersecurity threats they have encountered.
 Once you have established the culture of safe surfing in your organisation, your team can safely use the internet for what is made for: find information.